Update Python

 This guide explains how to upgrade Python on Mac.
 Before you start, consider three things:

-Before you upgrade Python on a Mac, check if Python is already installed, make sure you know how it was installed, and ask yourself if you need to use a different approach to installation based on the differences outlined above.
+Before you try to upgrade Python on a Mac, check if Python is already installed, make sure you know how it was installed, and ask yourself if you need to use a different approach to installation based on the differences outlined above.

 Before you get started